How to Use as.numeric() Function in R (6 Examples)

 It returns a numeric vector object.

-Example 1: Converting a character vector to a numeric vector
+Example 1: Converting a character vector to numeric

 Output